cjdbarlow/bedside-notebook/anaesthesia/paeds/pyloric.md

 			* As hypokalaemia worsens, the kidney will then retain Na<sup>+</sup> and eliminate H<sup>+</sup>
 			This leads to a paradoxically acidic urine.
 		* HCl may be used to correct severe alkalosis but is rarely necessary
+		* Will be corrected by volume and Cl<sup>-</sup> resuscitation
+		Aciduria will resolve when volume is restored, as the distal tubule no longer exchanges potassium and hydrogen for sodium.
 	* Hyponatraemia/electrolyte derangement
 	May be present but masked by dehydration. **Preoperative targets**:
 		* pH ⩽7.45